ChaoranHu/coga/cran-comments.md

 ## Newer Version of R package coga

 The R package coga 0.2.0 has already in CRAN.
 This is the next version of coga.
-The version number of this package is 0.2.0.9000.
+The version number of this package is 0.2.1.
+This version has fixed some problems in older one.

+I sincerely appreciate the help and time from Professor Brian Ripley.